-Before your operations you MUST have nothing to eat or drink for at least six hours.
+Before your operation you MUST have nothing to eat or drink for at least six hours.
 Your operation will be under general anaesthetic and you will be unconscious throughout.
 The operation lasts between 20 - 30 minutes.

-You will wake up from your operation in the recovery area and once you are awake you will be taken back to the ward where you will be observed on the unit for 4 - 5 hours to reduce the risk of problems occurring after discharge.
-We observe for excessive swallowing, coughing or vomiting of fresh blood and this needs to be continued by you after discharge.
+You will wake up from your operation in the recovery area and once you are awake you will be taken back to the ward where your will be observed on the unit for 4 - 5 hours to reduce the risk of problems occurring after discharge.
+We observe for excessive swallowing, coughing or vomiting of fresh blood, and this observation needs to be continued by you after discharge.

-Your throat will be sore and you will be given painkilling medicines during your stay.
+Your throat will be painful, and you will be given painkilling medicines during your stay.